 - Pin Stories with Useful Information

 On Instagram, it is possible to pin stories to your profile.
 You can use this feature to provide information about important updates relating to your restaurant.
-For example, you could give information on your menu or how people can order delivery.
+For example, you could give information about your menu or how people can order takeaways.

 Partner with Relevant Businesses

-Many restaurants use contests to grow their audience.
+Many restaurants use competitions to grow their audience.
 While they can be effective, the downside is that audiences have probably seen hundreds of Instagram contests in their life.
-Making yours stand out can be difficult.
+This means that making yours stand out can be difficult.

 Consider offering as generous a reward as you can.
 It should be at least enough to cover a full meal for two people.
 Anything less and you will put some of the financial burden on the winners, which makes your prize significantly less attractive.

-Running the contest is easy.
-Create a post with an image of your food and then include the instructions in your description.
+Running the competition is easy.
+Create a post on Instagram with an image of your food and then include the instructions in your description.
 This should make it clear what your prize is, how people can enter, and the deadline.

 The most common way for people to enter is to follow your account, like the photo, and then mention a friend in the comments.
 By including all three steps, you ensure that you are increasing the exposure of your restaurant, not just advertising to existing followers.

-It is one thing to have an Instagram account with plenty of great content and lots of followers, but how do you do convert this into people coming through your doors?
+It is one thing to have an Instagram account with plenty of great content and lots of followers, but how do you convert this into creating loyal customers?

 Typically, the way you drive conversion through social media is via links.
 For example, a link to your menu can help people find out more about your restaurant and make a decision to eat there.
 Or a link to your reservation platform will make it easy for people to book a table.